Glacier Peak: Geology

 Remnants of past (prehistoric) lava domes are main components of the summit of the volcano, in addition to its false summit, Disappointment Peak.
 Past pyroclastic flow deposits are easily visible in river valleys near the volcano, likely caused by lava dome collapse, along with ridges found east of the summit consisting of ash cloud remains.
 On its western flank, the volcano also has a lahar, or mudflow deposit, which runs for about 35 km into the White Chuck River Valley around 14,000 years ago.
 Ten other pyroclastic flow deposits are visible, all identified as relatively 10,000 years old.
 There is also a considerably newer mudflow, about 5,500 years old, which covers an area of 15 km between the same river valley, along with two small incidents both under 3,000 years old.
 Another lahar, of unidentified age, was rich in oxyhornblende dacite; and continued for 30 km into the Sauk River.

 There are also ash cloud deposits on the opposite eastern flank of the volcano.
 Studies of the mountain have to date been unable to find any correspondence with pyroclastic flows, but several past mudflows have been identified.
-In the Dusty Creek, located by the mountain, there is a lahar at least 30 m thick, containing pyroclastic flow deposits and other mudflows.
-However, this large mudflow is part of a 300 m concentration of past incidents at the volcano that spans the Dusty and Chocolate Creek.
-In the area at least 10 km3 of lithic debris are contained.
+In the Dusty Creek valley, which runs east from the mountain, there is a lahar at least 30 m thick, containing pyroclastic flow deposits and other mudflows.
+However, this large mudflow is part of a 300 m concentration of past incidents at the volcano that spans the Dusty Creek and Chocolate Creek valleys.
+The area contains at least 10 km3 of lithic debris.
 Tephra deposits are for the most part constrained to the left flank of the volcano, and at least nine past incidents have been identified.
 These form several layers of tephra constructing the mountain.
 Smaller eruptions involving tephra occurred between 6,900 and 5,500 years ago, again between 3,450 and 200 years ago, and as recently as 316 to 90 years ago.

 On the mountain, about 1800 m up, are three additional cinder cones — one at the head of White Chuck River, one at Dishpan Gap, and one near Indian Pass.
-The volcano has also caused thermal events such as hot springs.
+The volcano has also created thermal features such as hot springs.
 There were three hot springs on the mountain: Gamma, Kennedy, and Sulphur, but Kennedy Hot Springs was destroyed and buried in a slide.